Traces of marine exploitation, fish-traps and fences, ports

 Bridges and constructions

-Many water-related structures and bridge remains can still be found on the bottom of rivers and lakes.
-Examples include the following remains:
+Remains of water-related structures and bridge can also be found in the bottom of rivers and lakes.
+For example:

 Fish traps and fences

-Many ancient populations used to build fish traps, the remains of which have survived up until the present.
-They represent some of the oldest existent working technology.
+Many ancient populations used to build fish traps, the remains of which survive today.
+They represent some of the oldest existing working technology.
 Fish traps are found in many forms.
 They range from artificial rock pools consisting of low stone walls built from beach stones, to complex arrangements of stone walls several hundred meters in length.
 Sometimes they are also built using timber stakes wrapped with plant material and are placed in the middle of a stream, in an estuary or near the coastline.
 The fish were usually herded into the impoundment area where they could be retrieved.

-There are for instance remains of ancient fish traps as well as clam gardens in or off:
+Remains of ancient fish traps as well as clam gardens can be found in or off:

-Traces of the development of navigation, techniques and humans understanding of the universe have also been found on the bottom of the sea.
+Traces of the progress of navigation, humans skills and understanding of the universe have also been found on the bottom of the sea.
 The remains of complicated mechanisms that are found are rare objects, but even more remarkable: